sergey-melnychuk/doing-some-actors/doc/design-guide.md

 #### Implementation tasks

+1. Actor failure handling
+   - `std::panic::catch_unwind` ([doc](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html)) + `AssertUnwindSafe` ([doc](https://doc.rust-lang.org/std/panic/struct.AssertUnwindSafe.html))
+   - if recoverable - recovery to stable state (simply ignore and carry on)
+     - recoverable == can carry on performing the task
+     - occurred in 100% owned code (not library, not RPC nor 3rd party)
+     - does not depend on external resources (file/socket descriptors, etc)
+     - such failure must be part of the application domain
+     - e.g. failed to parse JSON from given string
+   - if non-recoverable - propagate
+     - non-recoverable == can't make any more progress due to the failure
+     - e.g. failed to bind a listener to specific port number
+     - propagate where? to "parent"/"supervisor"? no such concepts exist here yet!
+     - TODO this section needs extra attention
 1. Shutdown an Actor under specific Address
+     - send a message asking the Actor to stop
+     - ask Scheduler to mark Address as free/unoccupied
 1. Shutdown the Environment
    - graceful (wait for all tasks to complete)?
      - long-running tasks?